microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/workingtimeschedule-startworkingtime.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Trigger the policies associated with the start of working hours.
+Trigger the policies associated with the start of working hours for a specific user.

 ## Permissions